TheRealKillaruna/nano_pk/README.md

 ### Acknowledgements ###
-This [code](https://github.com/Jahislove/Hargassner) by @Jahislove was very helpful to understand the messages sent by the heating - thank you!
+[This code](https://github.com/Jahislove/Hargassner) by @Jahislove was very helpful to understand the messages sent by the heating - thank you!

+### Feedback ###
+You can leave feedback for this custom component in the [corresponding thread](https://community.home-assistant.io/c/projects/9) at the Home Assistant community forum.